runeflobakk/motif/src/site/markdown/getting-started.md

 ## What is a predicate?

-If you are familiar with unit testing using [JUnit](http://junit.org), you are probably familiar with using the `assertThat(something, is(expected))` method where you pass [Hamcrest matchers](http://code.google.com/p/hamcrest/wiki/Tutorial) which tell if an object is what is expected.
+If you are unit testing using [JUnit](http://junit.org), you are probably familiar with the `assertThat(something, is(expected))` method where you pass [Hamcrest matchers](http://code.google.com/p/hamcrest/wiki/Tutorial) which tell if an object is what is expected.
 The `assertThat` implementation decides how to react to non-expected objects, i.e. fail the test,